balqui/pytokr/README.md

 These versions were employed in a different manner.
-Version 0.1.0 can still be employed in the same way for some backwards compatibility but will print a deprecation message to `stderr`.
+Version 0.1.0 can still be employed in the same way for some backwards compatibility, but will print a deprecation message to `stderr`.
 This old usage was:

 `from pytokr import item, items`